katzexxx0220/PomodoroTimer/README.md

 Running the Script
 1. Open Anaconda Prompt from start menu or terminal.
 2. Navigate to the directory containing the Python file, cd.
-3. run the script with [python filename.py]
+3. Run the script with [python filename.py]